cjcenizal/complex-view/README.md

 Here’s how our controller and directive templates are nested:

 ```
-team-list-view --- sport-navigation
+team-list-view -- | sport-navigation
-                  roster-editor
+                  | roster-editor
-                  roster-table-container --- calvinball-table
+                  | roster-table-container -- | calvinball-table
-                                             beerpong-table --- beerpong-editor
+                                              | beerpong-table -- | beerpong-editor
 ```

-[Like good parents](https://www.youtube.com/watch?v=1tWLDhJ6mjQ), each directive provides its child with the scope dependencies that child needs.
+[Like good mama birds](https://www.youtube.com/watch?v=1tWLDhJ6mjQ), each directive provides its child with the scope dependencies that child needs.
 This takes discipline, but it’s better than all your directives sharing the same scope and stepping on each others’ toes.

 #### Long-distance communication between different parts in the app